 Launch22 is a charity incubator and coworking space aimed at helping entrepreneurs off the ground.
-In terms of bringing people from different backgrounds and genuinely building a culture where people are helpful to each other is really not very easy to do.
-They accomplished that and we always admire the community there.
+Bringing people from different backgrounds and genuinely building a culture where people are helpful to each other is really not very easy to do.
+However, they accomplished that, and we always admire the community there.

-As we all know, Covid-19 affected London’s startups in direct and indirect ways and it has permanently changed the landscape for London’s technology businesses like the rest of the world.
-We are interviewing with key people of the startup ecosystem to ask them about their challenges and survival strategies in this hard time.
+As we all know, Covid-19 affected London’s startups in direct and indirect ways, and it has permanently changed the landscape for London’s technology businesses like the rest of the world.
+We are interviewing key people of the startup ecosystem to ask them about their challenges and survival strategies in this hard time.
 We hope that this interview series will be helpful and insightful for other startups in London out there.
-Because we believe that the most important thing is to learn from each other and be helpful to others.
-Within this direction, you are welcomed to the first episode of our “How to Survive Covid-19 as a Startup?” interview series.
-Let’s begin fellas!
+Because we believe that the most important thing is to learn from each other and be helpful to others, within this direction, you are welcomed to the first episode of our “How to Survive Covid-19 as a Startup?” interview series.
+Let’s begin, fellas!

 Watch the interview:

 As we know, startups are at high risk but at the same time, high-reward type of game compared to working in a very large organization.
 So they are much more vulnerable in times of crisis like this, but at the same time, they are more agile, and they can change direction overnight.

 Tom Previte is an influential figure, and he is running Launch22.
 So we interviewed him and asked him questions.
 First of all, we ask him about his observations about how startups are handling work from home situations.

 He says that: “There are many companies that will, unfortunately, fail such as bricks and mortar business, but it’s also possible to adapt and change.
 As we know that being startups are adaptable, and you’ll see lots of businesses changing, adapting, and creating very innovative ways to survive and actually to thrive.”

 About the remote working culture